 Faculty physicians participate in several physician practice plans that are managed by the University.
-Revenue and expenses related to these practice plans are recorded by the University as patient care activities.
-Patient care activities include patient service revenue and other physician service activities.
+Revenue and expenses related to these practice plans are recorded by the University as physician services.
+Physician services include patient service revenue and other physician service activities.